material-motion/material-motion/specifications/directors.md

 # Directors

 A Director is an entity that describes an interactive experience.
-Typically-speaking, a Directors coordinates experiences with a Runtime.
+Directors make use of a Runtime.

 **Transitions**.
 Directors are great entities to describe Transitions.
 Such Directors benefit from having a State Machine and Timeline primitive at hand.